 Ironhack is an intensive, immersive bootcamp that focuses on product management.
 Students learn about design thinking and the strategies used by successful tech companies like Google or Amazon to launch new products.
 Ironhack’s courses provide lectures, hands-on projects, and workshops led by industry experts from Silicon Valley.

 Number of Courses: 13

 Thinkful offers a variety of online courses in product management, ranging from introductory to deep-dive technical topics.

 Students work on real live projects with teams and mentors that offer feedback throughout the course.
-Thinkful's Product Management Course covers everything from how startup product management gets traction to building an MVP, prototyping design sketches through high fidelity mockups, gathering user feedback for validation testing, and finally launching products into marketplaces like App Store or Google Play.
+Thinkful’s Product Management Course covers how startup product management gets traction to build an MVP, prototyping design sketches through high fidelity mockups, gathering user feedback for validation testing, and launching products into marketplaces like App Store or Google Play.

-The most popular program is the Fullstack Web Development Bootcamp which teaches students full-stack web development skills as well as project management and business fundamentals needed to start their own technology company after graduation.
+The most popular program is the Fullstack Web Development Bootcamp, which teaches students full-stack web development skills, project management, and business fundamentals needed to start their own technology company after graduation.

 Locations: Vancouver, Miami, New York City, London, Toronto, Online

 BrainStation offers a bootcamp where you’ll gain skills in Product Development in a Digital World, Prototyping and Design Thinking for UX Designers, Business Fundamentals for Entrepreneurs, and the UX Research Immersive Program.